tsauvajon/pathfinder/README.md

 ```
 $ make build
 ```
 This will create JavaScript/WebAssembly files in `./docs`.
-Why `./docs` and not `./static`?
+Why `./docs` and not `./static` or `./dist`?
 Because this project is hosted with GitHub pages which serves `./docs`.

 You can use any web server to serve the `./docs` folder.
 To use `miniserve` (a simple Rust web server), run `make dependencies && make serve` and browse http://127.0.0.1:8888.